shah0006/CitationSculptor/CONTINUATION_PROMPT.md

 # CitationSculptor Continuation Prompt

-## Current State: v2.0.1 (Complete)
+## Current State: v2.3.0 (Complete)

-CitationSculptor is a comprehensive citation management toolkit that has been fully developed through v2.0.
-All major features are implemented and working.
+CitationSculptor is a comprehensive citation management toolkit that has been fully developed through v2.3.
+All major features are implemented and working, including the new Document Intelligence features.

 ## What's Been Completed